Signposts

 where I lived.
 The building was set close to the road, with a dirt driveway

-that circled around the building.
+that circled around the rear.
 Pathways led from the driveway through the

-woods to the elementary school up on the hill.
+woods to the Bowers Elementary School up on the hill.
 On one end of the building

 was Wallach’s Market, in the center was a barbershop, and Marie’s was at the